Benzee10/bettingtiphub/replit.md

 - **Homepage**: Displays all ebooks in a grid with cards
 - **Individual Ebook Pages**: Each ebook has its own URL for targeted sharing
 - **Template System**: Easy duplication and customization
+- **Cover Image Support**: Option to upload and display custom cover images for ebooks
 - **Responsive Design**: Mobile-first approach
 - **Elegant Aesthetics**: Soft pink/blush color scheme with professional typography
 - **WhatsApp Integration**: Direct call-to-action buttons for customer contact